Many people are looking into work at home transcription, including general, business, legal transcription and medical transcription.

 You can work on your transcription skills without enrolling in a $3,000 transcription course.

-Although formal transcription training and courses are typically needed to get medical transcription and legal transcription work, you don’t need formal training to be able to get general transcription work.
+Although formal transcription training and courses are typically needed to get into medical transcription and legal transcription, you don’t need formal training to get general transcription work.

 You can practice your typing skills and improve grammar and spelling skills with online resources and practice files.

-Skills you need for general transcription work include good typing, grammar, listening and basic computer knowledge.
+Skills you need for general transcription work include good typing, spelling, grammar, listening and basic computer knowledge.